|Nutrition Facts (per serving)|

 These homemade versions of the popular process cheese foods are not only easy to make; they are made with real cheese with no unwanted preservatives.
 Mild cheddar cheese, milk, and cream cheese are among the ingredients, and a little gelatine makes the faux Velveeta—or American cheese—solidify into a block.
 You can use white or orange cheese depending on how you want the finished product to look.

 The softer "Cheez Whiz" mixture is excellent warmed and added to hot macaroni, creamy soups like this 4-ingredient broccoli cheese soup, or vegetables, or use it as a warm dip with any number of additional ingredients.

-The American cheese substitute is similar to the popular process cheese, Velveeta.
+The American cheese substitute is similar to the popular processed cheese, Velveeta.
 It's great for sandwiches, crackers, dips, and snacks.
 And it melted nicely in a basic grilled cheese sandwich.
 Or add it to a white sauce for vegetables, casseroles, or pasta dishes.

 The American cheese (Velveeta) recipe makes about 1 1/4 to 1 1/2 pounds and the Cheez Whiz clone makes about 2 cups.